Party in the U.S.A.: Background

 Soon after signing a record deal with Lava Records, aspiring British singer Jessie J commenced work on her debut album.
 She collaborated with songwriters and producers Dr. Luke and Claude Kelly in her first writing session, where "Party in the U.S.A." was conceived with the intention of being performed by Jessie J. However, she decided not to record the song, believing its cheerful tone was at odds with the darker, edgy material she preferred.
 Jessie J. stated, "And I remember thinking this song is amazing, but I don't know if it's me 110 percent, you know.
 You can kind of feel it."
 The song reached Cyrus while she was creating an EP with Dr. Luke.
-The writing team then reworked the lyrics, intending to write an accompanying theme for Cyrus' joint clothing line with Max Azria, exclusively sold in Walmart stores.
-In order to please audiences, Dr. Luke, Kelly and Jessie J fixated on composing a fun, upbeat song that narrated reflections of Cyrus' personality.
+The writing team then reworked the lyrics, intending to write an accompanying theme for Cyrus's joint clothing line with Max Azria, exclusively sold in Walmart stores.
+In order to please audiences, Dr. Luke, Kelly and Jessie J fixated on composing a fun, upbeat song that narrated reflections of Cyrus's personality.
 "They feel they're buying into a great experience but also buying into the artist," Kelly said of the song's fans.
-To write his contributions to the song, Kelly said he desired to mimic Cyrus' songwriting: "It's the same song from a different point of view, you just have to find that unique perspective."
+To write his contributions to the song, Kelly said he desired to mimic Cyrus's songwriting: "It's the same song from a different point of view, you just have to find that unique perspective."
 To record the song's instrumentation, they decided to mingle computerized sound with "the warmth of live instrumentation", using live electric guitars and drums.
 Cyrus was pleased with the song and selected it partially due to a need of tracks for The Time of Our Lives.
 This is the first of several collaborations between Dr. Luke and Cyrus.
-Dr. Luke would later co-produce Cyrus' 2013 smash hit single "Wrecking Ball".
+Dr. Luke would later co-produce Cyrus's 2013 smash hit single "Wrecking Ball".

 Cyrus has stated "Party in the U.S.A." is not a reflection of her musically, as she preferred songs with more of an edge.
-She said the track was "an all-American song" and claimed she had never heard a Jay-Z (a black hip-hop rapper) song in November in that year, an artist which the lyrics refer to.
+She said the track was "an all-American song" and claimed in November 2009 to have never heard a Jay-Z song, an artist referenced directly in the song's lyrics.
 However, she did state she enjoyed the music of Britney Spears, also mentioned in the song.
 "Party in the U.S.A." was chosen as the lead single from The Time of Our Lives, as Cyrus thought personnel were "picking up on it", although she did not expect for it to be commercially successful.
 The song was first played on radio stations on July 29, 2009, following a leak of the track on the Internet on July 28, 2009.
 "Party in the U.S.A." was officially released for airplay on August 3, 2009.
 It impacted contemporary hit radio in the United States on August 4, 2009, and was released as a digital download a week later.